oroinc/documentation/book/customization.rst

 Replacing a Service
 -------------------

-You can replace any service defined by one of the Oro Platform bundles with your own implementation.
+You can replace any service defined by one of the OroPlatform bundles with your own implementation.
 All you have to do is fill the class parameter name for the service you want to replace with the name of your new service class.
 All parameters used to set the services' class names are in the form of